 ARTICLE 2 TRADEMARK LICENSES

 2.1 Grant of Licenses.
-Licensor hereby grants Licensee, and Licensee hereby accepts, a worldwide, exclusive, royalty-free, fully-paid right and license to use, display and reproduce the Licensed Marks in connection with the provision and marketing of goods and services in connection with (a)_the IANA Names Services, (b) the IANA Numbers Services and (c) the IANA Protocol Parameter Services.
-For the avoidance of doubt, three independent and separately terminable licenses are granted hereunder with respect to the three categories of IANA Services set forth in clauses (a) – (c) above.
+As of the Effective Date, Licensor hereby grants Licensee, and Licensee hereby accepts, a worldwide, exclusive, royalty-free, fully-paid right and license (including a right to sublicense in accordance with Section 9.7 below) to use, display and reproduce the Licensed Marks in connection with the provision and marketing of goods and services in connection with the IANA Services.
+For the avoidance of doubt, this license includes the right of Licensee to use the Licensed Marks to describe its performance of the IANA Services on its web site, publications and elsewhere, but this license does not authorize the use of the Licensed Marks in connection with any other services.

 2.2 Quality Requirements.
-Licensee agrees that all IANA Services offered under the IANA Intellectual Property shall be of a consistent quality at least as high as the quality of comparable services offered by ICANN immediately prior to the Effective Date and shall comply with any additional service quality requirements that the Parties mutually agree upon throughout the Term, which shall be incorporated into and made a part of this Agreement.
-Licensor shall have the right to monitor the quality of goods and services offered under the IANA Intellectual Property, and any material changes to such services shall be subject to Licensor’s prior written approval, not to be unreasonably withheld, provided that Licensor may delegate such quality monitoring responsibility and approval rights to each Operational Community with respect to the services offered to or for the benefit of that Operational Community.
+Licensee agrees that all IANA Services offered under the Licensed Marks shall be of a consistent quality at least as high as the quality of comparable services offered by ICANN immediately prior to the Effective Date and shall comply with the service quality requirements contained in the Service Agreement.
+Licensor and Licensee agree that quality monitoring responsibilities hereunder shall be conducted by the Relevant Community, which shall report any failure of the IANA Services to comply with the relevant quality standards to Licensor.

 2.3 Usage Requirements.
-All uses of the Licensed Marks shall be in strict accordance with Licensor’s style requirements concerning size, color, placement, and other parameters (“Style Requirements”).
-The current version of the Style Requirements is attached hereto as Exhibit C. All uses of the Licensed Marks by ICANN immediately prior to the Effective Date, and all uses substantially similar thereto, shall be deemed to comply with suchStyle Requirements.
-Licensor shall have the right to modify such Style Requirements in its sole discretion upon [60 days] prior written notice to Licensee.
+All uses of the Licensed Marks shall be in strict accordance with ICANN’s uses of the Licensed Marks immediately prior to the Effective Date, and uses substantially similar thereto (“Style Requirements”).
+Licensor and Licensee shall each have the right to propose modifications to such Style Requirements, subject to the other Party’s prior written approval, not to be unreasonably withheld, conditioned or delayed.
 In the event of such a change, Licensee shall be permitted to deplete its existing inventory of printed marketing material complying with the immediately prior version of the Style Requirements for up to three (3) months following the effectiveness of such change.
 Thereafter all such obsolete materials shall be destroyed, other than copies kept for archival, informational, historical, record-keeping or legal purposes.
-All digital displays must be changed within one month to reflect any new Style Requirements.
+The current version of the Style Requirements is attached hereto as Exhibit D. Licensee shall use commercially reasonable efforts to ensure that all digital displays are changed within [45 days] to reflect any new Style Requirements.

 ARTICLE 3 DOMAIN LICENSES

 3.1 Grant of License.
-Licensor hereby grants Licensee, and Licensee hereby accepts, a worldwide, exclusive, royalty-free right and license to use the IANA Domains and to create subdomains thereunder, subject to Section 3.3 below, solely in connection with the provision and marketing of (a) the IANA Names Services, (b) the IANA Numbers Services and (c) the IANA Protocol Parameter Services.
-For the avoidance of doubt, three independent and separately terminable licenses are granted hereunder with respect to the three categories of IANA Services set forth in clauses (a)-(c) above.
+As of the Effective Date, Licensor hereby grants Licensee, and Licensee hereby accepts, a worldwide, exclusive, royalty-free, fully-paid right and license (including a right to sublicense in accordance with Section 9.7 below) to use the IANA Domains and to create subdomains thereunder, subject to Section 3.3 below, solely in connection with the provision and marketing of the IANA Services.

 3.2 Technical Contact.
-Licensor hereby designates Licensee as the technical contact for the IANA Domains (including all subdomains).
-Licensee acknowledges that if any of the licenses granted hereunder with respect to the IANA Services are terminated (e.g., IANA Names Services, IANA Numbers Services and IANA Protocol Parameter Services), then Licensor may designate one or more third parties as the technical contacts for one or more IANA Domains or subdomains.
+Licensor hereby designates Licensee as the technical contact for the IANA Domains during the term of this Agreement.
+Licensee’s obligations as technical contact for the IANA Domains are set forth in Exhibit E.